Let’s set everything straight about all the benefits and important aspects of a health care power of attorney.

 What is a health care power of attorney?

-A health care power of attorney (“POA”) is a legal instrument that allows you to select the person (called an “agent”) that you want to make health care decisions for you if and when you become unable to make such decisions for yourself.
-The person you choose is your agent for purposes of health care decision-making.
+A health care power of attorney (“POA”) is a legal instrument that allows you to select the person (called an “agent”) that you want to make health care decisions for you, if and when you become unable to make such decisions for yourself.

-What types of health care decisions can be covered by a healthcare POA?
+What types of decisions can be made by a health care POA?

-A health care POA can govern any kind of decision that is related to your health that you want to address.
+A health care POA can govern any decision related to your health that you want to address.
 A health care POA may include decisions related to organ donation, hospitalization, treatment in a nursing home, home health care, psychiatric treatment, end-of-life (i.e. the use of life support), and more.

-If don’t have a health care POA, and you should become disabled to the point where you are unable to make health care decisions for yourself, well, the hospital will do everything—everything possible—to save your life.
+If you don’t have a health care POA, and you should become disabled to the point where you are unable to make health care decisions for yourself, the hospital will do everything possible to save your life.

 Your family, without guidance from you, will be faced with agonizing decisions.
 Your family members may not be able to agree on how to handle your medical care.
 Or, you might disagree with the decision your family ultimately makes.